scmacdon/AWSTracker/Gateway/Readme.md

 **Cost to complete**: The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).

 **Note**: Be sure to terminate all of the resources after you have completed this tutorial to ensure that you are not charged.

+**Note**: To learn how to invoke an AWS Lambda function using scheduled events, see [Creating scheduled events to invoke Lambda functions](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javav2/usecases/creating_scheduled_events).

 #### Topics
 +	Prerequisites